We have broken down our best violin cases into 2 budget categories:

 Violin cases can get pretty heavy.
 And over time, they can really start weighing down on the shoulders.

-This can be a problem for young students if they’re used to carrying heavy cases.
+This can be a problem for young students if they’re used to carrying heavy backpacks.
 This can put a lot of stress on one side of the body, causing issues with posture over time.

-Family members know how passionate their loved ones are for music.
+Friends and family know how passionate their loved ones are for music.

 A case is a great gift because it’s something that violinists will definitely love.
 It’s personal, it’s something that can be used everyday, and it’s usually a luxury that violinists won’t think of getting for themselves.